froukje/datamapu/content/posts/classical_ml/kmeans.md

 ![elbow_method](/images/kmeans/elbow_method.png)
 *Elbow curve for the example data.*

 In this plot, we see that at the beginning the curve is falling steeply and this decrease reduces strongly after reaching $4$ clusters.
-Which indicates that this is the best number of clusters for this task.
+This indicates that this is the best number of clusters for this task.

 **Silhouette Score**

 The silhouette score is also a method available in sklearn.
-In this case we fit the KMeans method to a range of $2$ to $11$ clusters.
-For each fit we calculate the *silhouette score* and plot the result.
+In this case, we fit the KMeans method to a range of $2$ to $11$ clusters.
+For each fit, we calculate the *silhouette score* and plot the result.

 ```Python
 from sklearn.metrics import silhouette_score